Invited Lectures

 Soochow University, China; IFW Dresden, Germany; Polish Academy of Sciences, Poland

-Professor Mark Rümmeli is a chartered scientist with a research background in nanotechnology, solid state condensed matter and plasma physics.
+Prof. Rümmeli is a chartered scientist with a research background in nanotechnology, solid state condensed matter and plasma physics.
 A visiting professor at the Polish Academy of Sciences in Zabrze, recently an academic researcher from Soochow University (Suzhou, China).
 Contributed to research in topics: Carbon nanotube & Graphene. hindex of 63, co-authored 403 publications receiving 14 600 citations.
 Previous affiliations of Mark H. Rümmeli include Spanish National Research Council & Peking University, Sungkyunkwan University, VSB-TU Ostrava.
 Mark has accepted an honorary award of Doctor of Science from London Metropolitan University.

 Jana-kukutschova-leskova Impact of Nanomaterials on Environment